conan-io/docs/versioning/lockfiles/introduction.rst

 dependency is fully locked.
 The ``pkgb/0.1@user/testing`` doesn't have a ``package_id`` yet, because so far it is just a local *conanfile.py* as a consumer, not a package.
 But the ``user/testing`` user and channel are already defined.

-It is important to note that the *pkgb.lock* lockfile contains the current ``profile`` for the current configuration.
+It is important to note that the *pkgb_deps.lock* lockfile contains the current ``profile`` for the current configuration.

 At this moment we have captured the dependency graph for ``pkgb``.
 Now, it would be possible that a new version of ``pkga`` is created: